 - Automatic language translation (e.g. you can instantly change your site’s content from English to Portuguese)

 - Statistical reporting (e.g. number of visitors, pages visited, keywords searched, etc.)

 - Customer engagement – contest, live chat, currency conversion, etc.

 - Media management

 - Niche directories

 - Automate reservations and bookings

-- Detect broken links and send you reports
+- Detect broken hyperlinks on your pages and send you reports

 - Redirect URLs